MicrosoftDocs/visualstudio-docs/docs/debugger/run-store-apps-from-visual-studio.md

 ms.author: "mikejo"
 manager: ghogen
 ---
-# Run Store apps from Visual Studio
+# Run UWP apps from Visual Studio
-Store apps run on a broad range of devices, and Visual Studio provides you with a number of ways to run and interact with those apps.
+UWP apps run on a broad range of devices, and Visual Studio provides you with a number of ways to run and interact with those apps.
 The "F5" experience is enhanced to make it easy to debug, profile, and test apps during development.

  ![Start debugging and select target](../debugger/media/vsrun_dropdownlist.png "VSRUN_DropDownList")